 In a dilation and curettage, your cervix — the small opening connecting your uterus and vagina — is temporarily enlarged or dilated so an instrument called a curette can be used to remove tissue from your uterus.
-The tissue removed is either for diagnostic purposes, which means it’ll be sent to the lab to be examined, or for therapeutic purposes, which means it’s to remove abnormal tissue.
+The tissue removed is either for diagnostic purposes, which means it will be sent to the lab to be examined, or for therapeutic purposes, which means it is used to remove abnormal tissue.

 Why Gynecologists Still Rely on D&Cs

-Even though newer imaging procedures exist today, D&Cs are still done when advanced technology is unavailable or when they’re inconclusive in helping your doctor come to a diagnosis.
-It’s also appropriate for removing abnormal uterine growths and getting tissue samples for a pathological diagnosis of malignancy without a highly invasive procedure or removal of the entire uterus.
+Even though newer imaging procedures exist today, D&Cs are still done when advanced technology is unavailable or when they’re inconclusive in helping your doctor reach a diagnosis.
+It is also appropriate for removing abnormal uterine growths and getting tissue samples for a pathological diagnosis of malignancy without a highly invasive procedure or removal of the entire uterus.

 - Endometrial sampling

 The therapeutic indications for a D&C hysteroscopy include:

 - Abnormal or irregular uterine bleeding (such as menorrhagia, post-menopausal bleeding or spotting)

 - Removal of fluid or products retained in the uterus that were found on imaging